-It can be tough to build a budget when things are tight.
-Not only are you learning a new method of budgeting, a new app, and new habits—on top of that, you’ve still got to feed the kids and find the money for the next bill.
-Enter: pounding, stress-inducing headache.
+It can be tough to figure out how to budget when you’re broke.
+Not only are you trying to adopt a new habit, you’re also learning a new method of managing your money, figuring out the technology of a new app…and you still have to go to work, feed the kids, clean the house, and find money for the next bill.

 Let’s walk through what you can do—right out of the gate—even if you’re short on cash.

-The first group “Must” is the fixed expenses.
-These are the bills I know are coming.
-They absolutely have to be paid and I have a pretty solid idea what they’ll be.
+The first group “Must” include fixed expenses.
+These are the bills that I know are coming.
+They absolutely have to be paid and I have a pretty solid idea of how much each will cost.

 The second group “Need” is for variable expenses.
 These are the expenses I do know are coming, but I either don’t know when, or the amount varies.
 For example: Auto Maintenance.
 If you’ve got a car, it’s not a question of if it needs work, just when and how much.